SophiaKierByfield/my_website/content/authors/admin/_index.md

 ---
 # Display name
 title: Dr Sophia Kier-Byfield

-# Name pronunciation (optional)
-name_pronunciation: Postdoctoral Researcher

 # Full name (for SEO)
 first_name: Sophia
 last_name: Kier-Byfield

-# Status emoji
-status:
-  icon: ☕️

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Professor of Artificial Intelligence
+role: Postdoctoral Researcher

 # Organizations/Affiliations to show in About widget
 organizations: